 The cost competitive aspect of these micro-structuring processes are emphasized.
 Lowest cost means using the right laser and the shortest pulse is not always the best solution.
 Presentations will span examples with lasers ranging in pulse duration from femtosecond, picosecond to nanosecond.

-This requires early, close cooperation between the various disciplines and industry.
-Accordingly, this panel will bring end users together with researchers and technology developers in the field of biophotonics and therefore starts with a presentation by a clinician to illustrate the medical requirements.
-Speakers from research and industry will translate medical requirements into technological needs and present solutions along the entire value chain.
+POC diagnostics with biophotonic methods is both a highly innovative field of research and a rapidly growing market.
+Scientific findings must be quickly translated into products.
+This requires early, close collaboration between the various disciplines and industry.
+Accordingly, this panel will bring together end users with researchers and technology developers in biophotonics and will therefore start with a presentation by a clinician to outline the medical needs.
+Speakers from research and industry will translate the medical requirements into technological needs and present solutions along the entire value chain.

 Medical robotic systems have been established in various areas of medicine.
 They already support and facilitate diagnostics and therapy in orthopedics, ophthalmology, dermatology, endoscopic surgery, and stereotactic neurosurgery.
 These medical device systems often use special image acquisition units to acquire optical information, and some of them allow the integration of external data from an MRI or CT.
 Some of the approved medical device systems also use lasers for microsurgical applications.
 What all commercially successful medical robotic systems have in common is that they use the special technical capabilities of what we can generally call “robotics” to create relevant clinical benefit for patients.
 The contributions in this Application Forum will in particular present the implemented optical technologies in selected systems and present concepts for future innovations in this field.